sanger-tol/components/test/playwright/README.md

 ### Local browsers (VSCode)

-Only once, enter the directory install the dependencies and browsers
+Only once, enter the directory, and install the dependencies and browsers

 ```bash
 cd test/playwright && npm i && npx playwright install --with-deps